True Potential Investor (TPI) is one of a number of growing Robo-Adviser Investment Platforms which has headquarters based in Newcastle upon Tyne, UK.

-The team at TPI are friendly, knowledgeable and available Monday to Friday from 8 am – 8 pm via phone, email, or live chat.
+The team at True Potential are friendly, knowledgeable and available Monday to Friday from 8 am – 8 pm via phone, email, or live chat.
 They even say that you’re welcome to visit them in their offices.

-One thing we found particularly interesting was their live chat system, which actually showed you the advisor you were speaking with via video and even gave you the opportunity to video chat them too.
+One thing I found particularly interesting was their online chat system, which actually showed you the advisor you were speaking with via video and even gave you the opportunity to video chat with them too.
 This isn’t something I’ve seen before with any business, not just financial service, so it was a quirky surprise and it was nice to know you were talking to a real person.

 True Potential Investor Review Summary

-TPI is great for beginner investors who want to get started investing at a relatively low cost and have everything done for then.
+True Potential is great for a novice investor who wants to get started investing at a relatively low cost and have everything done for them.
 It’s great for investors of all ages thanks to its diverse range of portfolios designed to wet everyone’s appetite for risk.

-TPI is also ideal for those who have done some research into Robo-advisor investment platforms but are looking to invest in funds that are more actively managed by professionals in exchange for a slightly higher fund fee.
+True Potential is also ideal for those who have done some research into Robo-advisor investment platforms but are looking to invest in funds that are more fully managed by professionals in exchange for a slightly higher fund fee.